Integrating Nftables rules into Syzkaller

 In recent years, more and more Linux-based operating systems have migrated their firewalls from the iptables codebase to that of nftables, a programmable and more performant alternative, which, however, boasts of great complexity being an actual virtual machine.
 Today, most systems, Debian included, implement user-space tools to convert iptables rules into their respective nftables instructions and dynamically manage tables, chains and rules.

 Because of the customizable and relatively new nature of the system, nftables is frequently targeted by attackers looking for new 0-days to gain root privileges on the machine (LPE).
-For a better understanding of nftables internals, I recommend reading the first part of my previous blog post where I explain how to talk to and exploit nftables.
+For a better understanding of nftables internals, I recommend reading the first part of my previous blog post where I go through how to talk to and exploit nftables.

 One of the techniques employed by vulnerability researchers is coverage-driven fuzzing based on syscalls, via the opensource platform named syzkaller.
 In order to also cover networking subsystems that cannot be reached through classical syscalls, syzkaller was updated to inject frames through a virtual network device.
 However, looking at the syzkaller code coverage reports, it is apparent that some particular components of nftables are hardly ever considered and are therefore excluded from the tests.